 Build up from the basics.
-If you got a metallic palette, it would not be hard for you to think from the same category.
-Metallic materials will suit well.
+If you got a metallic palette, it would not be hard to think from the same category.
+Metallic materials will suit you well.
 It’s easy to match it with the stainless steel look of the flooring surfaces.

 Metal chairs are easy to access for you, too.
 Many furniture brands specialize in steel furniture.
 Go search for black matte metal chairs.
 You do not have to go all-out metallic entirely.
-Achieve the right balance of steel with a matte finish on your stainless chairs and tables.
+Achieve the right steel balance with a matte finish on your stainless chairs and tables.

-Metallic gleam gives out thin, crisp lighting on the surface.
+The metallic gleam gives out thin, crisp lighting on the surface.
 The floors appear smooth.
-Now you got face to face with one of the metallic floor’s disadvantages.
+Now you have faced one of the metallic floor’s disadvantages.
 It now feels that you cannot do a lot of interior designing and styling on it.
-Experts do not disagree with you.
+Experts agree with you.
 Metallic may feel monotonous over time.

-To break the monotone metallic feel, try to add flooring accents such as pieces of vinyl mats or a square tile of linoleum cover to put over your entry steps.
+To break the monotone metallic feel, add flooring accents such as vinyl mats or a square tile of linoleum cover to put over your entry steps.
 You can choose those with natural patterns like the marbled design.
 Incorporate earthy themes into your metallic floors.

 Do you have heavy, monotone furniture that you feel has no use?
 Dark heavy couches or bulky closet that seems too outdated may just be resting in your basement or storage areas.
-Don’t just let these take space.
-Use them to match your metallic floors in your kitchens, c=dining areas, or living rooms.
+Don’t just let these take up space.
+Use them to match the metallic floors in your kitchens, dining areas, or living rooms.

 Take this opportunity to reuse the old victorian-era styled corner cabinets.
-This idea got its influence from the old cabinets painted with metallic finishing that matches a white-washed wooden flooring.
-Turn the table surround by using rustic, wooden shelves or wall closets to accent a corner of your metallic concrete flooring.
+This idea was influenced by the old cabinets painted with metallic finishing that matched white-washed wooden flooring.
+Turn the table surround using rustic wooden shelves or wall closets to accent a corner of your metallic concrete flooring.

 The final advice for you is to go back to the basics.
-If you got those zebra print couches and sofas or a black and white striped carpet, you can mix and match them with metallic epoxy floors.
+If you got those zebra print couches, sofas, or a black and white striped carpet, you could mix and match them with metallic epoxy floors.

-Looking and the lustrous might got you thinking hard on what to use to style your interior.
-If a design direction you want to go to looks too overwhelming, then go back to the basic.
+Looking and the lustrous might made you think hard about what to use to style your interior.
+If a design direction you want to go to looks too overwhelming, go back to the basics.

 The raw blend of black and white will always work wonders for your design.